-Employees will be considered fully vaccinated two weeks after receiving the requisite number of doses of a COVID-19 vaccine.
+Employees will be considered fully vaccinated two weeks after receiving the requisite number of doses of a COVID-19 vaccine as stated above.
 An employee will be considered partially vaccinated if they have received only one dose of a two dose vaccine.